python-accelerator-middle-layer/governance/maintainers_meetings/22052025_meeting/minutes_draft.md

 ## Agenda

-* Dicussion on work packages
+* Discussion on work packages
 * Discussion on coordinator and work packages rolls
-* Maintainers introduction short round and their intented contribution
+* Maintainers introduction short round and their intended contribution
 * Proposal for work packages coordinators, coordinator and secretary